 2019 has been a year of trying new things here at Emissary.
-We’ve piloted unprecedented working relationships between our Emissaries and clients, have launched several new initiatives, and are radically transforming our product and user experience, we’ve moved to a super-sized new office, and it’s only April.
+We’ve piloted unprecedented working relationships between our Emissaries and clients, have launched several new sales strategy tools, and are radically transforming our product and user experience, we’ve moved to a super-sized new office, and it’s only April.

 We wanted to take a moment to share what we’ve been up to with the wider Emissary community to give some insight into the exciting opportunities we’re developing for you.

 With a typical Emissary to client relationship, the conversations have room to get detailed.
 A relationship forms, and that relationship allows for a back-and-forth over two months for both the benefit of the client, and the Emissary.
 Not so with Emissary Days, which could also be called Emissary speed dating.

 On an Emissary Day, we invite an Emissary to join us for a full day of meetings with a wide range of technology vendors.
 The Emissary is given freedom to offer whatever insight they think would be helpful to these companies, and the teams they speak with invariably walk away with new insight into old problems.